securitybunker/databunker.org/content/doc/start/_index.md

 ---
 ## Databunker intro

 Personal data leaks in 2021 happen every day.
-The Databunker product was born to address **sensitive record exposure** via **SQL injection** and **unfiltered GraphQL queries**.
-Databunker provides an alternative solution to **false database encryption** for personal and sensitive records.
+The Databunker product was born to address exactly this problem.
+The Databunker was built to prevent **sensitive record exposure** via **SQL injection** and **unfiltered GraphQL queries**.
+The product provides an alternative solution to **false database encryption** for personal and sensitive records.
 In addition, our product is fully GDPR compliant.

 Let's take a look at the **data leaks**.
 Some require a sophisticated attack to gain shell access to the servers and then to the database.
 Some data leaks happen over the web using SQL injection vulnerabilities in the web apps.
-As a result of an **SQL Injection attack**, your customer data can be dumped in cleartext and **personal data leaked**.
+As a result of an **SQL Injection attack**, the attacker will extract personal data of all your users in cleartext from the database.

 Regarding **database encryption**, let's face the truth.
 Most of the solutions provide a **fake sense of security**.
 Data is encrypted on the storage or disk level.

 In case, your website has an SQL injection, the bad actor will get your **data in cleartext**.

 ### Solution with Databunker